tgrall-gitops/winterfest-2021-app/README.md

-# Wintefest 2021 - GitOps Demo - Web App
+# Winterfest 2021 - GitOps Demo - Web App

 This project contains the application code a `node.js` with a SVG image.